evennia/evennia/docs/source/Howto/Starting/Part1/Python-classes-and-objects.md

 Let's try out our new class.
 First `reload` the server and the do

     > py
-    > from typeclasses.mobile import Dragon
+    > from typeclasses.monsters import Dragon
     > smaug = Dragon("Smaug")
     > smaug.move_around()
     Smaug flies through the air high above!